-A survey was conducted during October and November 2010 to determine key attributes of QCPR audit capabilities and functions.
-The aim was to perform testing and evaluation protocols for highlighting key EHR features and functions that pertain directly to, or support the auditing of, the documentation events in the QCPR system [13].
+A survey team visited KAMC hospital and performed an on-site audit during October and November 2010.
+The team conducted a testing and evaluation protocol for highlighting key EHR features and functions that pertain directly to, or support the auditing of, the documentation events in an EHR.
 These functions are a means to ensure and prove that documentation has not been modified or deleted without proper alerts.
-Two main tasks were conducted [13]: A thorough review of the system audit functionality by observation and observation, comparison of narrative, audit, and screen views or the printed output of the QCPR; and interviews with system analysts and expert users doing the documentation and of the QCPR system.
+Two main tasks were conducted: A thorough review of the system audit functionality by observation, comparison of narrative, audit, and screen views; and interviews with back-end users of the Integrated Clinical Information System (ICIS).

-A test vignette was used to evaluate the features, functions, performance, and output of the KAMC QCPR system.
-Test vignettes are scripts that portray "common documentation events, processes, and procedures that occur during an encounter" [14].
+A test vignette was used to evaluate the features, functions, performance, and output of the KAMC HOSPITAL EHR system.
+Test vignettes are scripts that portray "common documentation events, processes, and procedures that occur during an encounter" [12].
 Generally, the information in the script is entered by system users while evaluators observe and measure.
 Documentation resulting from the test process is assessed according to professional documentation principles.
 Here, an audit vignette [13] was performed on a test (scenario) domain so that patient confidentiality was preserved.
-Both system analysts and expert users were not shown the script and were given instructions as needed.
-The script of the audit vignette [13] is contained in Appendix 1.
+The back-end users were not shown the script and were given instructions as needed.
+The script of the audit vignette is contained in Appendix 1.